 Granite Tiles and Radon

 According to the Environmental Protection Agency, much like any stone, granite has naturally occurring radioactive elements, the concentrations of which may vary from piece to piece even when dug from the same quarry.
-When elements like uranium, thorium or radium decay, they become radon, an odorless, colorless gas that may cause lung cancer.
+When certain radioactive elements decay, they emit radon, an odorless, colorless gas that may cause lung cancer.
 While it is unlikely that the radiation emitted from these materials will increase the radon level above what is normal in your home, you should know that no stone tile exists without some traces of it.
 If you have concerns about this, consult the tile supplier or manufacturer for more information on radon in granite flooring.

 Installing and Maintaining Granite Tile Flooring